Tutorial - Integrate Dynamo

 update_model

-method(see chapter 2) - For now we are using a mocked file, instead of running the analysis in Dynamo.
+method(see section 2) - For now we are using a mocked file, instead of running the analysis in Dynamo.
 The mocked file can be downloaded here.
-In chapter 7 it is explained how to create the json file using the Dynamo script.
+In section 7 it is explained how to create the json file using the Dynamo script.

 - With the helper function